Case: Roskilde Festival

 7. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING SUSTAINABLE TRAVEL & TRANSPORT?

 Partnerships play an important role in sustainable development.
 This also applies to transport.
 That's why we have in collaboration with Danish State Railways (DSB) established our own train station, which many of our participants use in their journey to and from the festival.

 8. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING SUSTAINABLE FOOD?

 Focus on biodiversity through ecology and reduce climate imprint from food.
-We increased the organic share of food from 30% to 90% over four festivals, and in 2019 alone, 130 stalls sold more 1.6 million OF WHAT?, of which every fifth was 100% organic.
+We increased the organic share of food from 30% to 90% over four festivals, and in 2019 alone, 130 stalls sold more 1.6 million, of which every fifth was 100% organic.
 It has taken years of planning to get here, and we have been in close dialogue with stalls, associations and suppliers from the very beginning.
 At the same time we are increasing the number of plant-based dishes.

 9. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING A SUSTAINABLE USE OF MATERIALS AND COMMUNICATION?

 Choose materials and products with care and use e.g. EU-ecolabel.
 Temporary events have a responsibility to extend the life of materials and thus avoid wasting resources.
 After the 2019 festival 18 tons of wood were sold again as reused and recycled wood through the GENTRÆ initiative, which Stark, among others, is behind.
 We also have our own volunteer-driven reuse-initiative, which is called ReUse.
 Here volunteers have made sure that building materials, furniture, flowers and decorations were reused by other organisations and associations.

 10. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING SOCIAL RESPONSIBILITY?